simon-ritchie/apysc/docs_src/source/display_object_get_and_set_css.md

 def on_timer(e: ap.TimerEvent, options: _SpriteOptions) -> None:
     """
-    The handler would be called from the timer.
+    The handler that the timer calls.

     Parameters
     ----------